MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 ## Configure authentication

-As described in [How to manage service principals - Background](how-to-manage-service-principals.md#background), each developer needs a service principal to use as the application identity when testing app code locally.
+As described in [How to manage service principals - Basics of authorization](how-to-manage-service-principals.md#basics-of-azure-authorization), each developer needs a service principal to use as the application identity when testing app code locally.

 The following sections describe how to create a service principal and the environment variables that provide the service principal's properties to the Azure SDK.